oqusous/car_recommendation_/README.md

 Continuous Features were:
 1. Scaled using MinMaxScaler.
 2. and for some, feature interaction was utilized eg. interior space and shift gear ratios.
+3. Missing data were mainly handled using KNN Regressor.
 Categorical were:
 1. Dummied for passenger capacity, engine type, number of cylinders, etc..
-2. Missing data mainly handled using KNN Classifier and Regressor
+2. Missing data were mainly handled using KNN Classifier.

 <figure>
 <img src=images/gas_heatmap.png alt="Feature heatmap plot" width="600"/>